China new bank loans nearly triple in May as Beijing steps up policy support | Business

 - China

-New bank lending in China jumped far more than expected in May and broader credit growth also quickened, as policymakers try to reverse a sharp, COVID-induced economic slump.
+New bank lending in China jumped far more than expected in May and broader credit growth also quickened, as policymakers try to pull the world's second-largest economy out of a sharp, COVID-induced slump.

 Chinese banks extended 1.89 trillion yuan ($282.62 billion) in new yuan loans in May, nearly tripling April's tally and handily beating expectations, data released by the People's Bank of China on Friday.
 Analysts polled by Reuters had predicted new yuan loans would surge to 1.3 trillion yuan in May from 645.4 billion yuan in April and against 1.5 trillion yuan a year earlier.